MicrosoftDocs/msix-docs/msix-src/packaging-tool/support-restart.md

 We now support the ability to restart during your conversion process using the MSIX Packaging Tool!

 Restarts are supported both through our interactive UI and through our Command Line Interface.
-In addition, through our Command Line, you can also specify you want to auto-login after the restart to have a seamless hands free conversion.
+In addition, through our Command Line, you can also specify you want to auto-login after the restart to have a seamless hands-free conversion.

 Specify which exit codes indicate a restart is needed through the Installer exit codes page in Settings.